Display Cabinet Upcycle - Midnight Oil!

 Vinyl backing

 For a tiny piece of furniture, this small display cabinet took a lot of time to bring up to scratch and finish!
 It needed a lot of work and it wasn't until you looked closely that you could see the amount of scratches, holes, splits and discolouration in the timber!
-One of my favourite things about our chalk style paint is you can take unwanted pieces ready for the bin and give them a new lease on life, just like I did with this piece!
+One of my favourite things about our chalk style paint is you can take unwanted piece ready for the bin and give it a new lease on life, just like I did with this piece!

 Back to blog